How much have volumes reduced? How has this varied by day types, locations, and times of day? Join me as I dive into the data.

 Here is Saturdays:

 Reductions have again been largest in the evenings, just after midnight (Friday night), and least around dawn.
-You can see more recent Saturday afternoons showing growth, but no growth in the evenings as restaurants, bars, and theatres remained closed.
+You can see Saturday afternoons showing growth until mid June, but little growth in the evenings as restaurants, bars, and theatres remained closed.

 Same again for Sundays: